learningequality/sample-channels/channels/souschef_channel/README.md

 So long as it's has supported file types and for each file there is a matching metadata line in Content.csv, it's all good.

 Unintended benefits of CSV+files_in_.zip archive format:
-  - a "debugging interface" for all the metadata (can review ans QA in Excel)
+  - a "debugging interface" (can review entire content metadata for Q/A using Excel)
   - ability to transport channel from one machine to another
-  - files stored within zip file so no possibility of Win32 / UNIX path sep. confusion
+  - files stored within zip file so no possibility of Windows/UNIX path separator confusion

 Alternatively you can use your favourite language to produce ricecooker json format and then use the [JsonTreeChef-based workflow](../jsontree_channel).